 For more complex partitioning, parted is a robust tool that supports both MBR and GPT disks.

-Begin by opening parted on the target disk:
+Begin by opening part on the target disk:

 sudo parted /dev/sda